Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate

 Speaker Revenue Distribution Fund

-A percentage of conference revenue will be allocated to a shared speaker distribution pool, with funds distributed based on defined criteria such as instructional hours delivered.
+A percentage of registration revenue will be allocated to a shared speaker distribution pool, with funds distributed based on defined criteria such as instructional hours delivered.

-As the conference grows, our goal is to move toward consistent, fair speaker compensation as a standard practice.
+As the conference grows, our goal is to move toward consistent, fair instructor compensation as a standard practice.

 -